A table of smartly-dressed guests chat over drinks, each with a garnish of orange floating on top.

 Amy De Marsac

-Head of Investor Relations & Sustainability
+Director of Investor Relations and Sustainability

 A placeholder icon for a team member, with an assumed female silhouette on a dark grey background.